fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 ```

 3. Install the required Python modules and TensorFlow lite models/labels.
-   Place the `requirements.txt` file in the same directory as the `download.sh`, and run the following command.
+   Place the `requirements.txt` file in the same directory as `download.sh`, and run the following command.

 ```
 $ bash download.sh ./tmp